Updated on February 18, 2014

 Google Analytics is a great tool for tracking your web analytics.
 It’s a must if you want to keep track of visitors and their habits on your website.
 It does have some quirky functionality that you will want to be aware of.

-Tracking subdomains in Google Analytics is a little tricky since there is no “easy” button to push.
+Tracking multiple subdomains in Google Analytics is a little tricky since there is no “easy” button to push.
 You will need to configure analytics properly to track and display data correctly.